FLOW OF GRACE

 Years later I trained as a boxing coach, not because I wanted to teach others to fight but because I just loved moving like a boxer.
 I learned how to use my whole body like a whip, the power of which would literally land in my hand, to skip without making the slightest sound and to move quickly and fluidly while remaining light as a feather on my feet.
 The skills I learned on a mental, physical and spiritual level were vast and the training rigorous and tough.

-Due to a chronic elbow injury from over over-enthusiasm on pads and punchbags, I now practice other forms of martial movement namely Kalaripayattu (Indian martial art) and Qigong, for the purpose of holistic healing.
+Due to a chronic elbow injury from over over-enthusiasm on pads and punchbags, I now practice shadow boxing and other forms of martial movement namely Qigong and Kalaripayattu (Indian martial art) for the purpose of holistic healing.
 Using yoga as a framework to slow these practices down and explore the subtleties of kicks, strikes and punches has been extremely empowering whilst enabling me to retain my softness especially as I get older.

 My instructional mantra in the classes I teach is to “feel the flow of grace”.
 This is for me the essence of my practice.
 To feel the flow of grace moving through my body, mind and heart is to refine the flow of qi and to cultivate the flow of shakti, but in a way that makes sense of how I move functionally, delicately, powerfully and creatively in the world.